JasonJunYing/Endo_Immune/README.md

 To further confirm the results, we performed RNA-seq analysis on the CD31+ arterial endothelial cells obtained from mice fed with 9 weeks of high-fat diet and 3 extra weeks of Rux/vehicle.
 Data analysis procedures included:
 (1) [Normalization and DE analysis](./RNAseq_edgeR.R)
 (2) [Visualization](./RNAseq_Plottings.R)

+We also performed serum cytokine assays on mice fed with 9 weeks of high-fat diet and 3 extra weeks of Rux/vehicle.
+The data was analysed using FCAP 3.0 software, and the codes for visualization could be found in [Cytokine_Boxplot.R](./Cytokine_Boxplot.R).